Parkinsonism and Parkinson’s Disease in ICD-10-CM

 Other Secondary Causes of Parkinsonism

-Parkinsonism may also be caused by metabolic, endocrine, and infectious diseases; toxins, head trauma; and abnormal protein clumps called Lewy bodies, mainly alpha-synuclein.
+Parkinsonism may also be caused by metabolic, endocrine, and infectious diseases, toxins, head trauma, and abnormal protein clumps called Lewy bodies, mainly alpha-synuclein.

 Diagnosis and Treatment

-According to the Parkinson’s Foundation, diagnosing parkinsonism and Parkinson’s disease lacks a definitive test.
+Diagnosing parkinsonism and Parkinson’s disease lacks a definitive test.
 Specialists rely on medical history and movement tests to make informed decisions.
 However, certain tests such as magnetic resonance imaging (MRI) of the brain, a dopamine transporter scan (DaTscan), or blood work can confirm a diagnosis of PD or rule out other similar conditions that resemble PD.

 Treatment predominantly revolves around dopaminergic therapy, with levodopa playing a key role.
 However, treating Parkinson’s plus syndromes proves more challenging and often yields minimal response to standard Parkinson’s medications.